VlachosGroup/jl_exp_deconv/scripts/jl_exp_deconv_Windows/ReadMe.txt

 labels in the first row should be contained in the names of the files from 1a.
 Spaces and underscores are interchangeable.
 This ensures that the predicted pure-component concentration can be matched to the actual pure-component concentration.
 3) Ensure that mixture data without known concentrations is saved as .csv files in a mannery similar to the data in the reaction_files directory.
-4) Doulbe click on python-3.7.4-amd64.exe to install python on your machine (you can do this directly from python's website if you wish https://www.python.org/downloads/windows/).
-Ensure that python is added to the windows PATH environment
+4) Double click on Miniconda3-latest-Windows-x86_64.exe to install python on your machine (you can do this directly from python's website if you wish https://docs.conda.io/en/latest/miniconda.html).
+Ensure that python is added to the windows PATH environment *This means checking the box that says "Add Anaconda to the system PATH environment variable" **Using miniconda or anaconda is important to get scipy to work correctly on windows.
 5) Double click on install_jl_exp_deconv_bat.bat (only needs to be done once).
 6) Double click on run_jl_exp_deconv_bat.bat to generate predicted concentrations and deconvoluted data files.
 *when prompted directory paths should look like the following: C:\Users\Username\Downloads\jl_exp_deconv_Windows\mixture_files